 If after all that, you still get the error, then, it’s probably a problem with your server.
 In this case, your web hosting provider will never solve the problem, and I recommend moving your site to WP Engine, it’s a fully managed hosting for WordPress sites only.

-On the other side, I recommend InMotion Hosting or Liquid Web for any website and application.
-They are professional hosting services with super fast servers that make everything better and error-free.
-You will forget the low quality services with your actual shared hosting, and things will be much better.
+On the other side, I recommend HostGator for any website and application.
+They are a professional hosting service with super-fast servers that make everything better and error-free.
+You will forget the low-quality services with your actual shared hosting, and things will be much better.